microsoft/fast/specs/search/search.md

 ### Risks and Challenges

-One challange with search forms is their accessibility; a common design pattern is to not provide a label for the search box (although there might be a magnifying glass icon or similar), as the purpose of a search forms is normally fairly obvious for sighted users due to placement.
+One challenge with search forms is their accessibility; a common design pattern is to not provide a label for the search box (although there might be a magnifying glass icon or similar), as the purpose of a search forms is normally obvious for sighted users due to placement.

 ### Prior Art/Examples